Friday, September 27, 2019

 1/3 cup soy milk (or other nut milk)

 Heat oven to 350 degrees.
-Mix together all the ingredients until blended.
+Mix together all the dry ingredients until blended.
+In a separate bowl mix together the wet ingredients*.
+Combine and mix just until blended.
+Stir in chocolate chips.
 Spray muffin top pan with cooking spray (or you can use a cookie sheet with parchment paper on it.).
 Spoon mixture by heaping tablespoons onto the pan.
 Bake for 12 minutes.

 *If you are not as concerned about fat, add 2 T vegetable or olive oil.